Why Spaced Repetition is SO Important for USMLE Studies?

 The reason has a lot to do with the fact that many students just go through the motions, like a checklist.
 Block of 40 UW.
 Done.
 Review of 4 Sketchy Micro videos.
 Done.
 Reading the MSK chapter of First Aid.
 Done.

-Enter into the world of spaced repetition.
+As we have been alluding to, the answer is spaced repetition.
 The concept of spaced repetition has been around for years but more recently, it has come into particular focus within many circles dedicated to understanding learning and retention, in many ways due to commonly used software packages (including Anki), which utilize the idea of spaced repetition to most efficiently enable us to remember key concepts.

 What is spaced repetition?